hiiamboris/red-wiki/[Proposal]-Ways-to-promote-youth-to-learn-Red.md

     * e.g. "We are the ProGrammer Nazi"
 * using Augmented Reality Games to gain mythical/fictional narrative
     * e.g. ...
+* writing articles in magazines, this method proved to be effective, at least in France, to spread the Rebol word, a while ago
+    * e.g. copy+paste all Olivier Auverlot's articles, substituting Rebol with Red (of course with Olivier's approval, or even better, participation)

 https://speakerdeck.com/mosky/beyond-the-style-guides